 What Do I Look For?

-The very first thing I do when considering buying a piece is to check the structural integrity.
+The very first thing I do when considering buying furniture projects is to check the structural integrity.
 Just ask my husband.
 He’s seen me shake, shimmy, open, close, and lay on my back to check the underside of any potential prospect.
 I always pull out the drawers to check out the joinery, specifically looking for dovetail or Knapp joints.
 If you find a Knapp joint or hand cut dovetails, that means the piece is pretty old!

 Here’s a Knapp joint.
-These were used on pieces between 1871 and 1900 (source).
+These were used on pieces between 1871 and 1900.

 You can tell these dovetails are hand cut because they are uneven and rather skinny.

-What I Avoid
+What Types of Furniture I Avoid

 I have come across a handful of complete and utter stunners in the past that needed repair work that was completely outside my skill set.
 With a sad heart, I skipped over them.
 In the past, I’ve gotten myself knee deep into pieces that practically needed to be rebuilt and I wound up losing money, so I definitely learned my lesson the hard way.
 Now, I steer clear of any pieces that are too far gone.